firecracker-microvm/firecracker/README.md

 ## Notes
 1. The Kernel and RootFS need to work together, and the Kernel needs to run with Firecracker's limited device model.
-2. Vsocket usage currently requires root privileges, and both host (`CONFIG_VHOST_VSOCK`) and guest (`CONFIG_VIRTIO_VSOCKETS`) kernel support.
-3. It is the user's responsibility to make sure that the same backing file is not added as a read-write block device to multiple Firecracker instances.
+2. It is the user's responsibility to make sure that the same backing file is not added as a read-write block device to multiple Firecracker instances.
 A file can be safely added as a read-only block device to multiple Firecracker instances.
-4. Firecracker uses default values for the following parameters:
+3. Firecracker uses default values for the following parameters:
     1. Kernel Command Line: `console=ttyS0 noapic reboot=k panic=1 pci=off nomodules`.
 This can be changed with a `PUT` request to `/boot-source`.
     2. Number of vCPUs: 1.
 This can be changed with a `PUT` request to `/machine-config`
     3. Memory Size: 128 MiB.
 This can be changed with a `PUT` request to `/machine-config`
     4. Unix domain socket: `/tmp/firecracker.socket`.
 This can be changed only when Firecracker is started, by using the command line parameter `--api-sock`.
-5. Firecracker links the microVM serial console output to its stdout, and its stdin to the microVM serial console input.
+4. Firecracker links the microVM serial console output to its stdout, and its stdin to the microVM serial console input.
 Therefore, you can interact with the microVM guest in the screen session.
-6. Important: The unix domain socket is not deleted when Firecracker is stopped.
+5. Important: The unix domain socket is not deleted when Firecracker is stopped.
 You have to remove it yourself after stopping the Firecracker process.
-7. Firecracker doesn't yet emulate a power management device.
+6. Firecracker doesn't yet emulate a power management device.
 This means that any shutdown/poweroff command issued by the guest OS only does partial shutdown then hangs.
 The linux 'reboot' command when run in the guest OS will actually cleanly shut down the guest without bringing it back up.